 Publishing may be a business, but writing a novel is personal.
 Anyone who has been through the process of getting a book published will tell you that choosing the right people to work with you–a developmental editor, a literary agent, a publisher–is an important choice.

-Acres of Ink offers a free sample edit to ensure that every writer is happy with the AOI working style before committing to any other purchase.
+Acres of Ink offers a sample edit to ensure that every writer is happy with the AOI working style before committing to any other purchase.